 Jeannie creates works that sit at the intersection between drawing, sculpture and installation.
 Her approach is to work in series, projects or thematic "albums".
 This enables Jeannie to respond to a material, space, or situation creating works imbued with metaphoric symbolism for unstable propositions.

-This context of the 'unfixed', is both a reaction to the current ‘unfixedness’ and instability of todays world, creating works with an anarchic nod to non-commodification and responsibility and value of material and stuff.
+This context of the 'unfixed', is both a reaction to the current ‘unfixedness’ and instability of todays world, creating works with an anarchic nod to non-commodification and responsibility to the value of material and stuff.
 Jeannie’s practice often re-processes or recycles material from one artwork to another.

 Jeannie has always been obsessed with paper as a material, as resource, specifically the A4 page as an object of shifting value, loaded with symbolism and metaphor of democracy, life and power.

 In 2007 Jeannie undertook seven residencies in offices as part of her SPIKE IT project working with office workers to explore work, flow and waste.
 Resulting in the WORKPLAY exhibition and a move to a studio in 2009, where her experimental processes included shredding, burning, tearing, spiking and obliterating, to shift value and meaning from form to substance.
 These processes creating in material for works that express tension between fragility and (illusions of) solidity.

 This can be seen in Jeannie's HARD GRAPH series of works and also site responsive installations including Rising Tides at ASPEX gallery, The Security Blanket of Beadle and Dom curated by OVADA, Oxford and Lines of Passage at Salisbury Arts Centre.
 Later works include Ash Steps in Preparing the Site at Bank Gallery, Whitechapel, Sculpture Making Machine in the Void Open Sculpture Show and Unavoidable Contents of Life at Woolff Gallery.
 Solo exhibitions include When Contents Become Form, an installation constructed onsite, shredding London art galleries press releases at Arybyte Gallery and Ubiquitous Materials curated by Dr Outi Reemes at South Hill Park.